datallurgy/hugo-academic/content/event/unearthed-hackathon-vancouver-2017/index.md

 ---
+title: Hackathon Challenge: Flotation Optimization Using Froth Characteristics
-title: Unearthed Hackathon Vancouver 2017
+summary: Unearthed Vancouver 2017.
 abstract: Froth cameras have become a common technology in flotation circuits to collect key performance data in the minerals processing industry.
 The information they collect can be used to optimize circuit performance and metal